BondAnthony/mesas-cluster/README.md

 ## Ansible to Config

-1. Gather list of public and private ip addresses from terraform.tfstate and create an Ansible inventory file.
+1. Generate Ansible inventory file for your deployed cluster `terraform output ansible_inventory > ../ansible/inventory`
 2. Run the Ansible playbook `dcos_system_requirements.yml` to configure docker and shut off firewalld on each host.

 ## Bootstrap Node